amejiarosario/amejiarosario.github.io/source/_posts/2018-05-25-Data-Structures-Time-Complexity-for-Beginners-Arrays-HashMaps-Linked-Lists-Stacks-Queues-tutorial.md

 This `DecentHashMap` gets the job done, but there are still some issues.
 We are using a decent hash function that doesn't produce duplicate values, and that's great.
 However, we have two values in `bucket#0` and two more in `bucket#1`.
 How is that possible?

 Since we are using a limited bucket size of 2, we use modulus `%` to loop through the number of available buckets.
-So, even if the hash code is different, all values will fit on the size of the Array: bucket#0 or bucket#1.
+So, even if the hash code is different, all values will fit on the Array size: bucket#0 or bucket#1.

 <!-- [{"key":"cat","hash":3789411390},{"key":"dog","hash":3788563007},{"key":"rat","hash":3789411405},{"key":"art","hash":3789415740}] -->